CDC: One in 88 U.S. kids is thought to be autistic

 “He’s the visionary of our center, and I just try to make it happen,” Tanaka added.

 One of Sheppard’s big projects is to start a publication consisting entirely of fiction and nonfiction stories about autism by persons with autism.
 “Autism’s Own Journal” is aimed at helping people understand the subjective experience of having autism.
-According to its website, the inaugural issue will be published in April 2013.
+It is still in the planning stages, and Sheppard and Takana hope to publish it later this year.

 The journal would be the work of a group Sheppard runs called Authors with Autism, where people on the autism spectrum can meet, talk and write together, “to take the power of their own kind of freedom and put down on paper what their needs and desires really are,” Sheppard says.